Join Brigid Mary Prain, Nature Activist and Artist

 governments appeal, and on the 11th they won!

-A victory for our Earth and Indigenous peoples everywhere!
+for Indigenous peoples everywhere!

-Pachamama is the Indigenous Cosmovision where Time, Space, and the Multiverse are ONE.
+Pachamama is the Indigenous Cosmovision where Time, Space, and the Multiverse are One.

 By humbling your presence and treading lightly you will

-experience the magic of the AMAZON.
+experience the magic of the Amazon.

-INDIGENOUS RESISTANCE FOR PEACE.
+THE INDIGENOUS RESISTANCE FOR PEACE.

 to discuss your involvement in the trip of a lifetime.